Effective bounds on characterising slopes for all knots: Examples

 \subsubsection{Satellites of composite and fibred knots}

 Lackenby \cite{lackenby_sd} showed that for any composite or fibred knot $J$, if $sd(J)=1$ then in fact $\mathfrak{t}(J)=1$.
 This yields the following corollary for certain satellites of such knots.

-\begin{corollary} Let $K$ be a satellite knot such that for every choice of satellite description $K=P(J)$, the winding number of $P=Q\cup U$ is zero, and if $Q$ is unknotted, then the companion $J$ is either composite or fibred.
+\begin{corollary} Let $K$ be a satellite knot such that for every choice of satellite description $K=P(J)$, the winding number of $P$ is zero, and if $P$ is an unknotted pattern, then the companion $J$ is either composite or fibred.

 If $|q|> Q(K)$, then $p/q$ is a characterising slope for $K$. \begin{proof} By assumption, $K$ may be splicifiable with respect to a pair $(P,J)$ only when $J$ is either a composite knot or a fibred knot.
 Hence any knot $J$ that contributes to $T(K)$ has maximal nullhomologous Rolfsen twist coefficient $\mathfrak{t}(J)=1$ according to \cite{lackenby_sd}.
 Therefore $Q(K)\geq 34 >1 \geq T(K)$ and we apply Theorem \ref{theorem:C(K)usingt}. \end{proof} \end{corollary}